Five facts about LGBTQ+ fostering and adoption

 3. Unexpected joy

-Despite the law, some people still think being gay means you can’t be parents.
-CoramBAAF research from 2013 showed that while most heterosexual couples expected to become parents as a matter of course, this was less frequently the case for same-sex couples.
+Despite the law, some people still think being gay means you can’t be a parent.
+CoramBAAF research showed that while most heterosexual couples expected to become parents as a matter of course, this was less frequently the case for same-sex couples.
 This was particularly true of gay dads, many of whom thought their sexual identity was incompatible with parenthood – despite having always felt paternal.

 4. The kids are all right

-Fears that children adopted by same-sex couples would face bullying and that their own gender identities might be affected are largely unfounded.
-In fact, studies suggest that same sex families are thriving – they score particularly well in assessments of family relationships, parental wellbeing and child adjustment.
+Fears that children adopted by same-sex couples would face bullying or that their own gender identities might be affected are largely unfounded.
+In fact, studies suggest that same-sex families are thriving – they score particularly well in assessments of family relationships, parental wellbeing and child adjustment.